-Find out if you are you to entitled to discounts on your council tax.
+Find out if you're entitled to an exemption or discount on your council tax.

-Some households are entitled to reduction in their Council Tax based on their personal circumstances or the condition of the property.
+Some households are entitled to a reduction in council tax based on personal circumstances or the condition of the property.

 Single person's discount